 IV.
-THE RISE OF WEALTH-INCOME RATIOS 1970-2010
+The rise of wealth-income ratios 1970-2010

 IV.A.
-Private Wealth-Income Ratios
+Private wealth-income ratios

-Private wealth-income ratios have gradually increased in rich countries since 1970, from about 200-300% in 1970 to about 400-600% today (Figure I).
+Private wealth-income ratios have gradually increased in rich countries since 1970, from about 200-300% in 1970 to about 400-600% today (Figure I above).
 In top of this general trend, there are interesting cross-country variations.
 Within Europe, the French and U.K. trajectories are comparable: in both countries, private wealth rose from about 300% of national income in 1970 to about 550% in 2010.
 In Italy, the rise was even more spectacular, from less than 250% in 1970 to more than 650% today.
-In Germany, the rise was proportionally larger than in France and the United Kingdom, but the levels of private wealth appear to be significantly lower than elsewhere: 200% of national income in 1970, little more than 400% in 2010.
-The relatively low level of German wealth at market value is an interesting puzzle, on which we return.
+In Germany, the rise was proportionally larger than in France and the U.K., but the levels of private wealth appear to be significantly lower than elsewhere: 200% of national income in 1970, little more than 400% in 2010.
+The relatively low level of German wealth at market value is an interesting puzzle, on which we will return.
 At this stage, we note that we are unable to identify any methodological or conceptual difference in the work of German statisticians (who apply the same SNA guidelines as everybody else) that could explain the gap with other European countries.27